pivotal/docs-tas-adapter/supported-cf-cli-commands.md

-# Supported cf CLI Commands
+# Supported cf CLI commands

 This topic describes the Cloud Foundry command-line interface (cf CLI) commands and options that this version of the Application Service Adapter supports: